IQTLabs/docusage/README.md

 - **--output OUTPUT, -o OUTPUT**: Allows you to specify an optional output file path where you want to save the analysis report.

-- **--mission MISSION, -m MISSION**: This option lets you specify an optional mission prompt, such as "Novel weapons systems".
+- **--mission MISSION, -m MISSION**: This option lets you specify an optional mission prompt, such as "Economy of Canada".
 The prompt guides the analysis report created by DocuSage based on the documents.

 - **--no-inline-references, -r**: Use this switch if you don't want references included in the report.